th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/tts/mozilla-tts.md

 # Important this is not working on the Raspberry Pi!

 # Mozilla TTS
 Mozilla TTS is the counter part to deepspeech.
 Mozilla TTS is build on a neural network, and gets really impressive results.
 During implementation we find out that Mozilla TTS runs too slow on an Raspberry.

 # Pros
-- Good pronouncing
+- Good pronunciation
 - Clear and fluid language
-- A pretraing german model is available
+- A pretrained german model with a male voice is available
-- It's possible to create an own dataset with an own voice (24h audio files are needed)
+- It’s possible to create an own dataset with an own voice (24h audio files are needed)
-- German male voice for Sherlock

 # Cons
 - It's not fast, it runs *really really slow* on a Raspberry Pi for the weather forecast it takes 1 minutes and 17 seconds to answer.